Read the question aloud

 Open the accessibility toolbar to change fonts and contrast, access a dictionary, use a ruler and more

-If you are aiming for the top grades, you need to be able to tie together sequences with surds.
+If you are aiming for the top grades, you need to be able to tie together two important topics: sequences and surds.

 What is special about a geometric sequence?